hprovenza/Elasticsearch-Films/README.txt

 And I didn’t use any additional packages on this exercise.

-This class is my first time doing anything for web so I know it will be very valuable.
+This class is my first time doing anything for web so I know it will be a valuable experience.